richardcpeterson/github-clone/README.md

 5. `Term::Prompt`

 The program should work on any major operating system.
-It has been tested on Ubuntu 11.10 and Microsoft Vista 32-bit.
+It has been tested on Ubuntu 11.10, Windows Vista 32-bit and Windows XP 32-bit using Strawberry Perl.

 # Usage